-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course Lecture Tutorial Practical/ Practice (if any) DSE-2 Diversity and Inclusion in Institutions 4 3 1 0 Passed Class 12 th Nil
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course

+Lecture Tutorial Practical/ Practice (if any)

+DSE-2 4 3 1 0 Passed Nil

+Diversity and Class 12 th

+Inclusion in

+Institutions

 - To facilitate an understanding and acknowledgment of building the morale for diversity in institutions. - To build an understanding of the best practices and policies for creating more inclusive environments.